 We will be reviewing our target and metrics in early 2025 as part of our carbon transition planning.
 Rightmove monitors consumer and partner behaviours through our KPIs, such as traffic and number of advertisers.

 In alignment with our SBTi Net-Zero commitment, we are committed to increasing our sustainability and reducing our carbon footprint.
-To support this journey, the metrics below focus on specific areas that will help us track our progress.
+To support this journey, the metrics below focus on track our progr